jzbontar/job-scheduling/README.md

 	$ javac si/zbontar/Scheduler.java

-To run the scheduler on the provided sample file, first gunzip the config file:
+To run the scheduler on the provided sample file, first gunzip the configuration file:

 	$ gunzip sample/1.txt.gz